Examples of appropriate bulk updating:

 7. Click the Update Members button to queue the update, which may take some time to run.

 8. Double-check the records' new expiration dates for accuracy.
 Pull a custom report or add "Membership Expires On" as a display column in the backend Members List.

 1. Follow the same process outlined in steps 1-4 above:

-Go to the Groups section and create a new group consisting of the records whose Member Types you would like to update.
+Go to the Groups section and create a new group consisting of the records whose Member Types are to be updated.

-Save & Close the new group modal, then locate the new group in your list and click on the name of the group.
+Save & Close the new group modal, then locate the new group in the Groups list and click on the name of the group.

 Navigate to the group's Members tab.

 Review the records for accuracy to ensure all in the group should be changed.

 2. Click the drop-down arrow on the Actions button (top right) and select Update Member Type.

 3. When the modal appears, select the correct Member Type.